tilt-dev/tilt.build/docs/live_update.md

 In this case, we copy the directory `./cmd/demoserver1` (relative to the Tiltfile) into the container filesystem.

-While Tilt is running, it watches all files in `./cmd/demoserver1`.
-If they change, it copies the file into the container.
+The normal `docker_build` behavior is to watch all files in the docker build context (`.`), and any time one changes, to do an image build and redeploy.
+The `sync` here says that, if the changed file matches `cmd/demoserver1`, to instead do a `live_update` - Tilt will copy the changed files into the container and execute any appropriate `run` or `restart_container` steps, without actually building or pushing a docker image or performing a k8s deploy.

 * `run('go install github.com/windmilleng/tiltdemo/cmd/demoserver1')`

 The `run` method runs shell commands inside your container.

-Every time a file changes, Tilt will run this command again.
+Every time a `live_update` runs (i.e., when a file matching a `sync` changes), Tilt will run this command again.

 One of the major build optimizations that Tilt does is to keep the container around, and start the command inside the running container.